canro91/canro91.github.io/_posts/2020-09-14-LearnVimForFunAndProfit.md

 title: Just Vim It!
 Learning Vim For Fun and Profit
 tags: tutorial productivity vim
 description: Have you ever pressed Esc or Alt + F4 to close this weird text editor?
 Have you ever Googled how to exit Vim?
 Let's see why you should learn Vim and how to start using it!
+cover: Cover.png
+cover-alt: Learning Vim For Fun and Profit
 ---

 Have you ever heard about Vim?
 You might know it only as the text editor you can't even close if you don't know a key combination.
 But, once you know Vim, you can edit text files at the speed of light.
 Let's see why you should learn it and how to start using it!